 - With coconut milk and meadowfoam is...

 - Apply to wet hair with a massaging...

 - Apply after Color Care Shampoo.
 Leave in...

 This will extend the life of your color.

 It’s also essential to maintain healthy hair with a weekly deep conditioning treatment.

 Balayage is a very complicated and specialized technique that you typically cannot do yourself.
 It’s going to require a salon professional colorist with experience doing balayage.

 How long does balayage take?
 It will usually only require one visit that can last between 45 minutes to 3 hours, depending on the tonal complexity and the overall look you are trying to achieve.

-If you have very dark hair and are going for blonde balayage, it may require more than one visit to the salon in order to get the sections to be balayaged to the correct tone where they are able to take the colour you want.
+If you have very dark hair and are going for blonde balayage, it may require more than one visit to the salon in order to get the sections to be balayaged to the correct tone where they are able to take the color you want.

 The only way to know for sure how long balayage will take for your hair is to book a consultation with your colorist to discuss the best options for you.
 They will tell you how long the process will take and how many sessions you will need to get your desired results based on your hair.